adinef/parameters-extended/README.md

     /* [...] */
 ```
 Test method can also directly get `Parameters` instance,
-however modification is only possible in a method annotated with `@BeforeAll`.
+however modification is only possible in a method annotated with `@Parameters.Setup`.

 ```java
 import org.junit.jupiter.api.Test;